 - trade and investment promotion in the context of export processing zones.

-In its report presented during the 38th session of the Human Rights Council, the Working Group developed practical recommendations for States and international and regional organizations relating to these policy areas , To gather information about good practice models and inform recommendations, the Working Group sought from all relevant parties.
-Find the responses to the questionnaire to inform the report here.
+its report presented during the 38th session of the Human Rights Council, the Working Group developed practical recommendations for States and international and regional organizations relating to these policy areas.
+To gather information about good practice models and inform recommendations, the Working Group sought inputs from all relevant parties.
+Find the responses to the questionnaire that informed the report

 State-owned enterprises (SOEs)